Pritanu07/staret-foods-Devsecops-CI-CD-pipeline/README.md

-# Building and Deploying a Docker Application with Terraform and Amazon ECS
+# Creating ECR, Building docker image and push the image to ECS in Terraform Infrastructure

 This guide provides step-by-step instructions on building a Docker application, pushing it to Amazon Elastic Container Registry (ECR), deploying it to Amazon Elastic Container Service (ECS) using Terraform, and handling common errors.